xenon-middleware/xenon-cli/README.md

 # Submit to a remote Slurm batch scheduler
 xenon scheduler slurm --location localhost submit /bin/sh /tmp/myjob.sh
 ```

+The above commands use your current username and keys from ~/.ssh.

 To keep password or passphrase invisible in process list put the password in a text file (eg. 'password.txt') and then use '@password.txt' as argument.
 For example: